words Alexa Wang

 Choose your destination with care

 Choosing your destination wisely will yield big benefits to help you stay healthy during your travels.
 Avoiding COVID-19 hotspots will increase the odds that you don’t contract the virus while on your trip.
 Instead of picking a place that’s been especially problematic, look for destinations that have seen a lower-than-average number of cases.
+Also, search for private covid testing near me wherever you choose to travel to.

 On a similar note, now is a good time to take the road less traveled by picking less touristy destinations for your next trip.
 Rather than taking that big city vacation, maybe now is the time to take that sleepy beach town trip you’ve always dreamed about.